UoM-ResPlat-DevOps/SpartanAdvanced/Lessons/Lesson_1.md

 -- *Slide* --
 ### Part 4: Automatic Script Generation cont...
 * For example, the command `tr a-z A-Z << END_TEXT` will conduct a translate on all data until a END_TEXT is reached in the doc for or `tr a-z A-Z <<< 'igneous sedimentary metamorphic'` in the string form.
 Variables can also be parsed. e.g.., `rocks='igneous sedimentary metamorphic'`, `tr a-z A-Z <<< $rocks`.
 * Heredocs can also be used however to create Slurm scripts.
 A loop can be used to create multiple jobs for submission.
 See `/usr/local/common/HPCshells/heres/herescript.sh`.
+See also `/usr/local/common/HPCshells/Gaussian`
 -- *Slide End* --

 -- *Slide* --